cisagov/skeleton-golang-package/README.md

 ## Testing ##

-You can execute tests for the `example` package by running the below command from within the `./skeleton-golang-package/src/example` directory:
+You can execute tests for the `example` package by running the following command from within the `./skeleton-golang-package/src/example` directory:

 ```console